Knowledge Hub

 • Notifying controllers via email when you appoint or change sub-processors.

-• Keep an up-to-date sub-processor list on your website and inform controllers of any changes.
+• Keep an up-to-date list of sub-processors on your website and inform controllers of any changes.

-• Use software to manage sub-processor notifications and updates, especially if you work with many sub-processors.
+• Use software to manage sub-processor notifications and updates, primarily if you work with many sub-processors.

-Make sure your process is both efficient and compliant with legal requirements.
+Ensure your process is both efficient and compliant with all relevant legal requirements.
 For smaller businesses, this can be as simple as sending an email.
 However, for larger processors, a more sophisticated system may be necessary.

 What to include in sub-processor contracts

-Navigating strong sub-processor agreements is important to balance UK GDPR compliance with your business realities.
+Navigating strong sub-processor agreements is crucial to strike a balance between UK GDPR compliance and your business realities.
 But remember, you’re fully liable to the controller for the performance of the sub-processor’s obligations.
 So, the contract needs to:

 • Specify what data the sub-processor will handle and how it will be protected.